okta/okta-sdk-dotnet/docs/NetworkZoneApi.md

 Deactivate a Network Zone

-Deactivates a network zone by `zoneId`
+Deactivates a Network Zone by `zoneId`

 ### Example
 ```csharp